dnokafor/yourfinanceworks/docs/FREEMIUM_LICENSING_STRATEGY.md

 ## Overview

-This document outlines the recommended freemium licensing model for the Invoice Management System, designed to allow individual users to use the application with limitations while providing a clear upgrade path to business licenses.
+This document outlines the recommended freemium licensing model for the {APP_NAME}, designed to allow individual users to use the application with limitations while providing a clear upgrade path to business licenses.

 ---